 Born in 1943, Janice Green grew up in a family of well educated women.
 Her maternal grandmother, who held degrees in English and music from Langston College in Oklahoma, helped raise Green while her parents, Louis and Electa Green, studied for their M.D. and D.D.S. degrees at Meharry Medical College in Nashville, Tennessee.
 Janice Green attended Fisk University, graduating with top honors and a Phi Beta Kappa key, then followed her parents into medicine.
 She also graduated from Meharry, in 1968.

-Less than 3 percent of physicians in academic medicine are African American, and Dr. Douglas serves as a role model for her medical students.
-She has supervised dozens of students in their Ph.D., and post-doctoral research.
-She and her husband, Thee Baltimore, also have two children who are now young adults pursuing their own professional careers.
+Less than 3 percent of physicians in academic medicine are African American, and Dr. Douglas served as a role model for her medical students.
+She supervised dozens of students in their Ph.D., and post-doctoral research.
+She and her husband, Thee Baltimore, also have two children who have pursued their own professional careers.

-Dr. Douglas is a member of numerous professional and academic societies, including the Institute of Medicine, the American Society of Clinical Investigation and the Association of American Physicians.
-She has served on the boards of directors for the American Board of Internal Medicine and the International Society of Hypertension in Blacks, and is on the editorial review boards of numerous medical and scientific journals.
+Dr. Douglas has been a member of numerous professional and academic societies, including the Institute of Medicine, the American Society of Clinical Investigation and the Association of American Physicians.
+She has served on the boards of directors for the American Board of Internal Medicine and the International Society of Hypertension in Blacks, as well as on the editorial review boards of numerous medical and scientific journals.